-As shown in Table 16, the national real GDP growth is estimated to average (simple average of all sources) approximately 2.4 percent for 2019, with low and high estimates of 2.0 percent and 3.2 percent, respectively.
-This 2.4 percent average is lower than the actual 2.9 percent growth rate observed in 2018.
+As shown in Table 14, the national real GDP growth is estimated to average (simple average of all sources) approximately 2.5 percent for 2019, with low and high estimates of 2.0 percent and 3.2 percent, respectively.
+This 2.5 percent average is lower than the actual 2.9 percent growth rate observed in 2018.
 In 2020, the average GDP growth rate forecast is projected to decelerate further to 1.9 percent.
-The 2020 low and high estimates range from 1.5 percent to 3.1 percent.
+The 2020 low and high estimates range from 1.6 percent to 3.1 percent.
+Forecasts from the White House's Office of Management and Budget are an optimistic outlier.